MlennGarien/800craft/readme.md

 You are granted full permission to modify and distribute the code, as long as you keep ALL copyright notifications (including fCraft's)

+800Craft will be kept here as a contribution to the Open Source community.
+800Craft has NO connection with any projects that are forked from this repo, thus 800Craft will not have an official successor or be held resonsible for any harmful content published by others.

 Special thanks to GlennMR, LaoTszy, fragmer and #fCraft, Norablindsided, rebelliousdude, XanderOrtiz, WaterGod469 and everyone who enjoyed the software.